 It’s impossible to understand optimal stock without first running through other concepts, such as working stock, safety stock, and the reorder point.
 Let’s examine the different types of stock according to logistics strategy:

 - Available stock: this refers to the amount of stock in the warehouse that’s ready to be included in any order.
 All logistics processes are carried out on the basis of available stock, also known as working stock.

 - Minimum stock: this is the minimum amount of each product the warehouse must have to respond to demand.

-- Safety stock: every installation should have safety stock (sometimes called buffer stock) in order to prevent stockouts in the event of an unexpected rise in demand.
+- Safety stock: every facility should have safety stock (sometimes called buffer stock) in order to prevent stockouts in the event of an unexpected rise in demand.

 - Order point: numeric value established in the logistics strategy that determines when an order should be placed with a supplier.
 It lies between the minimum and optimal stock levels.

 - Maximum stock: this concerns the amount of stock that must not be exceeded in order to keep warehouse operations running smoothly.
-It’s related to the installation’s storage capacity and the business’s workforce.
+It’s related to the facility's storage capacity and the business’s workforce.

 Now that we’re clear on these concepts, we can calculate the optimal stock level.
 As mentioned earlier, this refers to the amount of inventory to maintain to ensure that the company obtains maximum profitability and can respond to both existing demand and any fluctuations that may occur.

 Once the logistics manager has taken into account the considerations set out in the point above, he/she should use the optimal stock level calculation to know exactly how much of each item to store in the warehouse.
 To obtain this datum, we take the optimal order quantity and add to it the minimum stock and safety stock that should be on hand in the facility.
 This is how we get these variables: